-3) If conflicting soils investigation information is provided about a given site, a third Soil Classifier may be requested to provide additional professional information or help to resolve the conflict.
+3) If conflicting soils investigation information is provided about a given site, a third Soil Classifieran NRCS soil scientist may be requested to provide additionalprofessional information or help to resolve the conflict.
 A National Resources Conservation Service (NRCS) Soil Scientist who is also a Soil Classifier may be contacted for technical information or interpretation.